totes7/project-portfolio-four/TESTING.md

     * Both Sign Up and Log In pages work correctly.
     * Forms on these pages work as expected, were users must input username, password and confirm password to register, and username and password to log in.
     * Log Out page asks the user to confirm if they want to log out befor doing so.
+    * After Sign Up, Log In and Log Out a success alert message is displayed to the user; the message correctly disappears after 3 seconds.

 * **Homepage:**